 “Once you realize that you have a burned wire you need to get it fixed right away because the longer you wait the more likely you are to start a fire,” said Floyd.
 “Typically the burned portion of the wire is closest to the device and in order to fix it that part must be removed.
 And many times there is enough good wire left to use to make the connection safe again.”

 The electrical wiring in your home needs to be monitored regularly by a licensed professional because the slightest problem can end up causing a fire that could burn your entire house down.
-If you notice any of the signs mentioned above in your home call the experts at John Moore Services to come and take a look.
-Because taking the time to fix a burned wire now is a lot better than having to rebuild your home after an electrical fire.
+If you notice any of the signs mentioned above in your home call the experts at John Moore Services at (713) 730-2525 or contact us today to come and take a look.
+Because taking the time to fix an electrical burnout now is a lot better than having to rebuild your home after an electrical fire.